FireHead90544/shortyy/README.md

 ## Future Plans
 - We are planning to add an api related system which you can use to add or delete links to the database using GET/POST/DELETE etc. requests, so if you want to contribute, it will be highly appreciated.

+## Special Thanks To [Cyber Efficient](https://www.cyberefficient.io/) For Supporting This Project Which Made It Possibe To Host It.

 # THANK YOU